zerico007/zod-slides/slides.md

 TypeScript-first schema validation with static type inference.

-- **TypeScript-first**: Zod is designed to work seamlessly with TypeScript, providing type inference and validation.
-- **Schema validation**: Zod allows you to define schemas for your data structures, ensuring that they conform to specific rules and types.
-- **Static type inference**: Zod automatically infers TypeScript types from your schemas, reducing the need for manual type definitions.
+- Zero external dependencies
+- Works in Node.js and all modern browsers
+- Tiny: 2kb core bundle (gzipped)
+- Immutable API: methods return a new instance
+- Concise interface
+- Works with TypeScript and plain JS
+- Built-in JSON Schema conversion
+- Extensive ecosystem
-- **Foundation**: Zod is Typescript written as functional programming, making it a powerful tool for building robust applications.
+- Zod is pretty much like Typescript written as functional programming, making it a powerful tool for building robust applications.
   <br>
   <br>